dart-lang/pub/doc/solver.md

 The core of Pubgrub works as follows:

-* Begin by adding the root package to the partial solution as a decision, and adding incompatibilities representing the root package's dependencies.
+* Begin by adding an incompatibility indicating that the current version of the root package must be selected (for example, `{not root 1.0.0}`).

+* Add incompatibilities representing the root package's dependencies (for example, `{root 1.0.0, not foo ^1.0.0}`).

 * Let `next` be the name of the root package.